yogodoshi/pah/README.md

 ### RVM

-If using the rvm is recomended before using pah, create and use a gemset.
+If using the rvm is recomended before using pah, create and use a gemset, with the projectname.

 ```bash
 $ rvm use 2.0.0@projectname --create
 ```

+Pah automatically create the .ruby-version and .ruby-gemset files.

 ### Canonical host